Two months ago, we showed you how to raise $15,000 in 28 hours on Kickstarter.

 We knew that many people on our list wouldn't be ready to jump on a pre-sale campaign run by a company with no product history.

 So right below the “Pre-Order" button, we included a "remind me when Topo is in stock" link on our campaign page.
 We closed the campaign with over 1,000 sales and thousands of new email addresses collected with that simple technique.
-If you want to build a button like this on your site, I included the code and instructions in the bonus.

 Once we delivered the first units to our backers, we sent the list of people wanting to be notified an email and said, “Topo is for real - get yours now!”
 The conversion rate on that first email was an astonishing 23%.